Charles II of Parma: Duke of Lucca

-Under pressure by Austria, Charles Louis agreed on some territorial adjustments that were detrimental to his future inheritance in Parma.
-By the treaty of Florence on 28 November 1844, between Charles Louis and the dukes of Tuscany and Modena, he had to give up his claim to the Duchy of Guastalla and the lands east of the Enza.
-These territories would be given to Modena receiving in compensation only Lunigiana.
-The treaty of Florence remained a secret for nearly three years, but once it became known it contributed to Charles Louis growing unpopularity both in Lucca and in Parma.
+Under pressure from Austria, Charles Louis agreed on some territorial adjustments that were detrimental to his future inheritance in Parma.
+By the Treaty of Florence on 28 November 1844, with the dukes of Tuscany and Modena, he ceded the Duchy of Guastalla and the lands east of the Enza to Modena, receiving in compensation only Lunigiana.
+The Treaty of Florence remained a secret for nearly three years, but once it became known it contributed to Charles Louis growing unpopularity both in Lucca and in Parma.
 Need for money led the Duke, on the advice of Ward, who became Minister of Finance, to claim tax credits for titles dating back thirty years.
 All these resulted in general dissatisfaction.
 A liberal movement began to grow in Lucca where in 1847 there was a series of demonstrations, culminating in July in a full-scale riot.
 At first, Charles Louis tried to assert his authority, but the continuous unrest forced him to take refuge in the Villa of San Martino in Vignale.
 On 1 September 1847, alarmed at the sight of a crowd that wanted to submit some reforms, he signed a series of concessions.
 Three days later, under pressure from many citizens, he returned to Lucca, where he was welcomed triumphantly.
 However, he was unable to cope with the pressure, and on 9 September, he left for Modena.
 From there, he issued a decree that converted the Council of State in a Council of Regency.
-On 4 October, he abdicated in favor of the Grand Duke of Tuscany, who would in any case have taken the duchy when Charles Louis became Duke of Parma, meanwhile he was to receive a monthly economical compensation.
-Thomas Ward arranged the premature handover; in a letter Charles told him "I can't describe to you how I feel and what a sacrifice I have made".
+On 4 October, he abdicated in favor of the Grand Duke of Tuscany, who would in any case have taken the duchy when Charles Louis became Duke of Parma.
+Meanwhile he was to receive a monthly pension.
+Thomas Ward arranged the premature handover; in a letter Charles told him "I can't describe to you how I feel and what a sacrifice I have made."
 He left for Saxony while his family went to live in Turin under the protection of King Charles Albert of Sardinia.